We are delighted to announce that the technical program will be complemented by two keynote speeches delivered by Javier Cardona and Michail Bletsas.

 Research Scientist

-Director of Computing at MIT's Media Lab.
+Director of Computing at

 web.media.mit.edu